 Let’s say your therapist opts for option 1 and assigns you a diagnosis so that your insurance company will authorize future sessions.
 Maybe you meet criteria for a diagnosis, maybe you don’t.
 Either way, you now have a diagnosis on record with your insurance company.

 When it comes time to renew your insurance or switch plans, your premiums could rise as a result of your “pre-existing condition.”
 In addition, you may be required to share your diagnosis in future job interviews, which is awkward, to say the least.
+I would like to add that it’s rare to have to disclose something like that for a job but it can happen in security, government, and some other professions.

 3. Insurance-Driven Treatment Plan